Aevarkan/MCBE-extended-commands-suite/README.md

 # Introduction
 Github repository for the Extended Commands Suite pack.

+This is a stable addon, it shouldn't require an update to remain compatible with new Minecraft versions.

 If you've arrived here from MCPEDL or Curseforge looking for a newer release, then you're in the right place.
 Github will **always** have the most up to date version of this pack.

 If this is your first time on Github, the download button is called **Releases** and should be on the right-hand side of your screen on both mobile and desktop.
 Click on the **assets** sections of a release and the `.mcpack` should be there for you to download.